 2 Worst-case stray light conditions are with the Sun, Earth and (where appropriate) Moon simultaneously at their exclusion angles together with worst-case conditions for any other light sources.

-5.13ECSS-E-ST-60-20_0920049
+3 Guidelines and clauses for robustness to solar events are proposed in clause 5.13.

+ECSS-E-ST-60-20_0920049

 The maximum magnitude of body rate shall be used.